News & Events

-D – The best way to think about the drawing or the way that I think about the drawings is that it is an extended sketchbook practice.
-I was making sketchbooks and making drawing this way and then notes and titles the other way and then sometimes the crossover between the title and the image was just incredibly serendipitous so I formalised it.
-Sometimes the title was made first and then the drawing or vice versa but there is no direct correlation between the title and the drawing, but it always works, because that’s how I guess language works.
+D – Yeah, I think the best way to think about the drawing or the way that I think about the drawings is that it is an extended sketchbook practice.
+I was making sketchbooks and making drawing this way and then notes and titles the other way and then sometimes the cross over between the title and the image was just incredibly serendipitous so I formalised it.
+Sometimes the title was made first and then the drawing or vice versa but there is no direct correlation between the title and the drawing, but it always says a word because that’s I guess how language works.

 AM – Do they all have titles?

 D – Yeah